Maadi, Egypt

 When we asked people about industries and career opportunities in Maadi, they reponded:

 "Yes, it is possible to find a job in Maadi.
 The district is home to a diverse range of international companies, multinational firms, and businesses offering a wide range of opportunities.
 Besides job vacancies in multinational firms, there are a number of local businesses that recruit employees for administrative, customer service, marketing, and other positions.
-Furthermore, some teaching posts are also available in international schools or universities located in Maadi," explained one expat living in Maadi, Egypt.
+Furthermore, some teaching posts are also available in international schools or universities located in Maadi," said one expat who made the move to Maadi.

 What is life like in Maadi?